Pregnancy Spa Treatments

 When you book:

-- Make sure the spa knows how far along you are and what size robe you will need.
+- Ensure the spa knows how far along you are and what size robe you need.

 - Ask questions and express preferences:

-- Male or Female Therapist tell the spa if you have a preference
+- Male or Female Therapists tell the spa if you have a preference.

 Mama Mio Deluxe Pampering for the Super Mom:

-Mama Mio was conceived in London by three friends, Kathy, Sian, and Tanya, who has worked in skincare for ten years.
-In that time we have had 7 babies between them and realized a need for specific, luxurious and safe creams that help the woman’s skin with the nine-months-t-r-e-t-c-h!
+Mama Mio was conceived in London by three friends, Kathy, Sian, and Tanya, who have worked in skincare for ten years.
+In that time, we have had seven babies between them and realized a need for specific, luxurious, and safe creams that help the woman’s skin with the nine-months-t-r-e-t-c-h!

 They worked with their favorite chemists and aromatherapists to create perfect pregnancy salvation products for the super mama.
 They have all been guinea pigs for Mama Mio, as have their friends and friends’ friends.
-Their products work, leaving a glowing skin, a dreamy smile, and the fragrances form a special part of the memory bank of lovely times.
-The scent, a blend of 10 pregnancy-specific essential oils, somehow smells just perfect to sensitive pregnant noses.
+Their products work, leaving glowing skin and a dreamy smile, and the fragrances form a special part of the memory bank of lovely times.
+The scent, a blend of 10 pregnancy-specific essential oils, somehow smells perfect for sensitive pregnant noses.
 As the demand throughout London grew for the wonderful Tummy Rub Stretch Mark Oil, they knew it was time to think big.
-The result is Mama Mio’s product line which is offered in fine spas along with their Spa Maternity treatment service.
+The result is Mama Mio’s product line, which is offered in fine spas and their Spa Maternity treatment service.

-Mama Mio Mama’s Touch™ Maternity Spa Treatments – There is no other time in a woman’s life when she more deserves to be luxuriously pampered than when she is pregnant.
+Mama Mio Mama’s Touch™ Maternity Spa Treatments – There is no time in a woman’s life when she deserves to be luxuriously pampered than when she is pregnant.

 Use the restroom before your massage:

 Pregnant women experience an increased need to urinate throughout their pregnancy.
 Make sure to use the restroom before your session.
-If you need to go during your massage just let the therapist know.
+Just let the therapist know if you need to go during your massage.

-Any high-risk factors or medical problems should be discussed with the massage therapist before the session to ensure that massage is indicated.
+Before the session, any high-risk factors or medical problems should be discussed with the massage therapist to ensure that a massage is indicated.
 Including gestational diabetes and pregnancy-induced hypertension

 Sensitive to scents: